 A Provider who is not contracted with the health plan.

-A health care professional (usually a physician) that is responsible for monitoring your overall health care needs.
+A healthcare professional (usually a physician) who is responsible for monitoring your overall healthcare needs.

 A healthcare professional who specializes in one area of medicine.
 For example, a cardiologist is a doctor who specializes in heart conditions.